-Newer medications have been shown to be effective in treating chronic constipation in multi-center, high quality clinical trials.
-Thsee are prescription medications intended for specific use under a doctor’s supervision.
+Medications have been shown to be effective in treating chronic constipation in multi-center, high quality clinical trials.
+These are prescription medications intended for specific use under a healthcare provider’s supervision.

 Be sure to take any medication as directed.
 Always tell your health care providers about all the medicines you are taking, including over the counter and prescription medicines.